 - the feedback process.

-Documents required by the Customer Service Standard are available upon request and are provided in a format that takes into account a person's disability.
+The documents are available upon request and are provided in a format that takes into account a person's disability.

 We welcome any feedback you may have about how the Law Society of Upper Canada provides goods or services to persons with disabilities.